Generative models: VAEs, GANs, diffusion, transformers, NeRFs GitHub Copilot vs. ChatGPT: How do they compare?

 Transformers were introduced by a team of Google researchers in 2017 who were looking to build a more efficient translator.
 In a paper entitled "Attention Is All You Need," the researchers laid out a new technique to discern the meaning of words based on how they characterized other words in phrases, sentences and essays.

-Previous tools to interpret text frequently used one neural network to translate words into vectors using a previously constructed dictionary and another neural network to process a sequence of text, such as a recurrent neural network (RNN).
+Earlier tools to interpret text frequently used one neural network to translate words into vectors using a previously constructed dictionary alongside another neural network to process a sequence of text, such as a recurrent neural network (RNN).
 In contrast, transformers essentially learn to interpret the meaning of words directly from processing large bodies of unlabeled text.
 The same approach can also be used to identify patterns in other kinds of data, such as protein sequences, chemical structures, computer code and IoT data streams.
-This lets researchers scale the large language models driving recent advances -- and publicity -- in the field.
+This lets researchers scale the LLMs driving recent advances -- and publicity -- in the field.
 Transformers can also find relationships between words that are far apart, which was impractical with RNNs.

 Diagram showing the architecture of a transformer model.

-Small snippets of an image can also be defined by the contexts of the entire images in which they appear, Zidaritz said.
+Small snippets of an image can also be defined by the context of the entire image in which they appear, Zidaritz said.
 The idea of self-attention in natural language processing (NLP) becomes self-similarity in computer vision.

 GAN vs. transformer: Best use cases for each model

-GANs are more flexible in their potential range of applications, according to Richard Searle, vice president of confidential computing at Fortanix, a data security platform.
+GANs are more flexible in their potential range of applications, according to Richard Searle, chief AI officer at data security platform vendor Fortanix.
 They're also useful where imbalanced data, such as a small number of positive cases compared to the volume of negative instances, can lead to numerous false-positive classifications.
 As a result, adversarial learning has shown promise in use cases where there's limited training data for discrimination tasks or in fraud detection where only a small number of transactions might represent fraud compared to more common ones.
 In a fraud scenario, for example, hackers constantly introduce new inputs to fool fraud detection algorithms.
 GANs tend to be better at adapting to and protecting against these kinds of techniques.

 Transformers are typically used where sequential input-output relationships must be derived, Searle said, and the number of possible combinations of features requires focused attention to provide local context.
 For this reason, transformers have established preeminence in NLP applications, as they can process content of any length, such as phrases or whole documents.
 Transformers are also good at suggesting the next move in applications like gaming, where a set of potential responses must be evaluated with respect to the conditional sequence of inputs.